GoodforGod/graalvm-hint/README.md

 }
 ```

-### NativeImageHint
+## NativeImageHint

-You can read more about GraalVM native-image options [here](https://www.graalvm.org/reference-manual/native-image/Options/).
+You can read more about GraalVM native-image options [in official documentation here](https://www.graalvm.org/reference-manual/native-image/Options/).

 Hint allows generating config for native-image options and initial application entrypoint.